Kissed by a Manatee: An Up Close & Personal Photo Tour

 Manatees!
-Those cute and cuddly aquatic gray blobs that are so homely they're adorable, are also an endangered species.
-Not "threatened", mind you, but endangered.
-By definition, that means they're at the brink of extinction now.
+Those cute and cuddly aquatic gray blobs that are so homely they're adorable, are also a "threatened" species.

 And yet, it's legal to immerse yourself in their habitat - literally - and swim with them.
 Though they're slow-moving, they are much faster than we are in the water, so actually "swimming" with them is wishful thinking on our part.
 But what you can do is get in the water and passively observe them do whatever manatees do.
 The Florida manatees, a subspecies of the West Indian manatee, live primarily in Florida and southeastern Georgia in freshwater, brackish, and saltwater habitats.
 The West Indian manatee is also found in the Caribbean and parts of Central America.
 One of the most scenic places to see them in Florida are the beautiful clear waters around the town of Crystal River in Citrus County, about an hour north of Tampa on Florida's gulf coast.

 When done right - and responsibly - it's possible to enjoy these animals in their natural environment through a tour with an experienced and knowledgable guide.
 I recently had a chance to visit Crystal River and swim with these amazing mammals with Captains Stacy and Mike Dunn of Manatees in Paradise.
 Their tour reflects the love they have for the health and well-being of manatees, and their passion for sharing that important knowledge.

 8:00am - First stop: Kings Bay